 - Reduced Environmental Pollution for cleaner air quality.

 The NSBRT begins in the north at Eubanks and Martin Luther King Dr. and ends near the Southern Village mixed use development.
 It is the Town’s major corridor used by residents, pedestrians, commuters and students.
 Between 2005 and 2012, Chapel Hill Transit ridership has increased by 20 percent and buses operate at near capacity.
-The NSBRT will provide enhanced capacity to meet growing demand for public transit.
+The NSBRT will provide enhanced efficiencies to meet growing demand for public transit.

-By upgrading traditional buses to BRT vehicles that operate primarily in dedicated lanes along the corridor, enhancing stations and optimizing service schedules, the Town will expand capacity, meet future demand for service along the corridor and support the town’s environmental and sustainability priorities.
+By upgrading traditional buses to BRT vehicles that operate primarily in dedicated lanes along the corridor, enhancing stations and optimizing service schedules, the Town will meet future demand for service along the corridor and support the town’s environmental and sustainability priorities.

 The results of the study outlined the key priorities for improving transit along the corridor.